danhunsaker/calends-php/README.md

 > Note that while you can pass a format along to `Calends::create()` or
 > `Calends::getDate()` (and their respective variants), not all calendars will
 > pay any attention to them, and the formatting codes supported by each are
 > entirely defined by the calendar itself.
+See the section on formats below for
+> more details.

 You may also be interested in converting a `Calends` object into a different kind of date/time object.
 Gotcha covered there, too: